Eleanor Evans: Stage director

-Historian Tony Joseph writes: "But Green was not the only member of the Company to leave....
+Historian Tony Joseph writes: "Green was not the only member of the Company to leave. ...
 Ella Halman left too.
 So did Richard Watson ...
 Margaret Mitchell ...
 Radley Flynn and no fewer than twenty-two other small part players and choristers.
-It was the largest single exodus of performers in D'Oyly Carte history, and that was why the sense of sadness that hovered over the season was so marked....
+It was the largest single exodus of performers in D'Oyly Carte history, and that was why the sense of sadness that hovered over the season was so marked. ...
 August 1951 was the end of an era."
-Cynthia Morey, who joined the Company just before the mass exodus writes: "I have never found out precisely why this great exodus took place....
+Cynthia Morey, who joined the Company just before the mass exodus writes: "I have never found out precisely why this great exodus took place. ...
 We were always under the impression that we should feel honoured to be in the employ of the D’Oyly Carte Opera Company; it was patently obvious that the management held firmly to the policy that nobody is indispensable".
 Morey also writes:

-[Snookie]'s career in the company commenced as a chorister in the 1920/21 season [and she then played several roles with the company].
+[Snookie]'s career in the company commenced as a chorister [and small part player].
 In 1927 she was apparently demoted to the chorus, and there she remained for [fifteen years].
 Then, in 1949, under the grand name of Stage Director we find the name: Eleanor Evans.
 I should not have thought these qualifications sufficient for such an important post; to spend all those years as a chorister seems to signify a lack of ambition or achievement.
 But I suppose a 'Director of productions' in those days merely needed to know every move and every gesture, and exactly when they occurred, for no departure from the set production was ever permitted.

 Soprano Shirley Hall said: "All she did was just show you the moves – you never had any real direction ... you just got told to do what everybody had done for years ... carbon copy performances. ...
 [T]he inflections and everything had to be exactly as prescribed."
 Richard Walker and others also criticised Evans's temperament and methods.
 She retired as stage director in 1953, the year that her husband retired and died, but she coached new D'Oyly Carte principals in their roles for some years thereafter.
 One of these was Kenneth Sandford, who wrote, "It took me about two years to get rid of the shackles of [her direction]".
 She was replaced as Director of Productions by Robert Gibson.